pjanec/DID/README.md

 # DID
-Remote dumping and introspection framework for C#.
+Remote dumping and introspection framework to help with diagnosing of running applications in production environments.

-Allows for an easy and low-effort diagnostics of a running application, remotely over the network and without the need for debug info.

 Planned Features